 2. Choose your seat wisely– Get a window seat so you can lean against the window.
 If you can afford it, pay for the extra leg room for even more comfort.
 Avoid seats in galleys, near washrooms, and at the back of a plane which are bumpier.
 Seatguru.com will help you choose the best seat available.

-3. Avoid arriving at night – I prefer to arrive in the morning and go about my day immediately.
+3. Avoid arriving at night – When traveling to France, I prefer to arrive in the morning and go about my day immediately.
 By the time evening comes around, I am more than ready for an early bedtime (but not too early) and good rest.
 Make sure to wake up in the morning to the local time, sleeping in will only delay getting adjusted to the new time zone.